Diana2886/CRUD-API/README.md

 `http://localhost:<PORT>/api/users`

-Value of port on which application is running is stored in .env file
+The value of port on which application is running is stored in .env file

 ### Routes